 In the days before the Internet, vicarious oneupmanship through one’s children simply didn’t happen.
 The closest most people got to FOMO was ‘keeping up with the Joneses’ – trying to emulate or not be outdone by one’s neighbours.
 But times have changed and the emphasis today is more on experiences rather than on possessions.
 Increasingly, parents from all walks of life are more involved and take a greater interest in what their children see and do (if they can get them away from screens) than ever before.
 Today we are fortunate to live in a time when there’s more happening for children ‘out there’ than at any time in the past, and not all of it carries a hefty price tag.
 Our digital world can connect us to wonderful experiences, events and activities for our children.
 We just need to know how and where to find them.

 But here’s the dilemma.
 With so much going on, how can we, as individuals, find what’s exactly right for our own children and our budget?
 And what about those feelings of guilt because (according to social media) others are doing ‘amazing’ things, and we’re not.
 Why do we experience twinges of parental FOMO because others are taking their kids to archery, baby ballet or bushcraft?
 Or going geocaching together, or cycling and picnicing, or loving family-friendly festivals or Peppa Pig World – even if we don’t want to take our kids to these sorts of things?
 And isn’t it galling to learn that we missed a family outing to a local FREE airshow, which everyone raved about, simply because we didn’t know it was on?

-Sign up to GoMunkee now.
+So sign up to GoMunkee now.
 The desire to go bigger, better, faster, more colourfully, more thrillingly, smarter, funnier, happier and further can be met.
 And the beauty of it is it’s all from one online location.
-So relax, save time, never miss anything again and bat parental FOMO from your life for good with GoMunkee.
+Relax, save time, never miss anything again and bat parental FOMO from your life for good with GoMunkee.